Bob Bradley (wrestler): World Wrestling Federation (1989–1992, 1998)

-Bradley returned to WWF on January 19, 1998, for WWF Shotgun Saturday Night (aired January 24) as he lost to Steve Blackman.

-Later career (1992–2002)
+Family

-After WWF, Bradley would work in the independent circuit and wrestled on National Wrestling Conference's debut show on October 8, 1994, losing to Sabu.
-He had a stint with Smoky Mountain Wrestling in 1995 and a tour for All Japan Pro Wrestling in 1996.
-He would finish his career with Empire Wrestling Federation in California, retiring in 2002.
+His son Bob Bradley Jr. would make his debut in 1991 and begin competing full time in 1993.
+Wrestling as Bobby Bradley, he would work in the independent circuit and wrestled on National Wrestling Conference's debut show on October 8, 1994, losing to Sabu.
+He had a stint with Smoky Mountain Wrestling in 1995, form a tag-team with Rob Van Dam called Aerial Assualt, a tour for All Japan Pro Wrestling in 1996, and appearing on WWF Shotgun Saturday Night in a match against Steve Blackman in 1998.
+Bradley Jr. would finish his career with Empire Wrestling Federation in California, retiring in 2002.